Crozzers/screen_brightness_control/README.md

 If you installed ddcutil, this requires root access to run for every query.

 **How to fix it:**
-If you installed light: install Light by following [these steps](https://github.com/haikarainen/light#installation).
+If you installed `light`: follow [these steps](https://github.com/haikarainen/light#installation).
 Make sure to run the install as sudo
-If you installed xrandr or xbacklight: make sure your graphics drivers support RandR.
+If you installed `xrandr` or `xbacklight`: make sure your graphics drivers support RandR.
-If you installed ddcutil: make sure to run the script with root permissions
+If you installed `ddcutil`: make sure to run the script with root permissions

 ### Using the `display` kwarg does nothing/creates exceptions on Linux